jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     NameError: name 'duration' is not defined

-  I define it by assigning it to :ref:`None`
+  I point it to :ref:`None` to define it

   .. code-block:: python